kabagenyi/git_is_fun/README.md

 - If you follow this link [Link](https://www.ncbi.nlm.nih.gov/pmc/?term=Joyce+kabagenyi) you'll see my medically useful side.

-* Oh also these days I'm into programing.
+* Oh also these days I'm into programming.

 Here is some python code just for fun.